 It’s time once again to round up some Wesort news.
 For those just tuning in, this is a long-running arc on the blog, based on some of my earliest childhood experiences in boats.
 The first real post in the series is here, where my dad lays out the history of a small sailboat design called the Wesort, which I remember sailing aboard when I was very small.
-That was followed about a year later by some pictures of Wesorts sent in by an alert reader, and then this blog’s only “for sale” ad, for anyone who wished to acquire one.
+I’ve since posted a few more times about these nifty little boats, as you can see by looking at the tag.

 Because anybody searching for information about this obscure dinghy design now comes across my blog, I’m privileged to get updates like the one that just came in from Kent Mullikin: